 Some schools also offer plant breeding and plant genetics Doctor of Philosophy (Ph.D.) programs, which require a dissertation.
 These are primarily research-oriented programs, and they largely lead to research and teaching careers.
 A Ph.D. program generally requires courses and seminars in molecular plant biology and advanced breeding styles.

 Employment Outlook and Salary Information

 Plant breeders work in controlled environments, like greenhouses, to develop seeds for stronger crop yields or create new kinds of plant species.
 Degree programs in this field range from bachelor's degrees to PhDs, and include coursework in subjects like botany, plant genetics and crop enhancement.
-Certification is available in this field, and there is a 5% predicted increase in job opportunities for agricultural and food scientists between 2014-2024.
+Certification is available in this field, and there is an 8% predicted increase in job opportunities for soil and plant scientists between 2018-2028.